nteract/papermill/docs/index.rst

   choose a particular notebook to run next?
 You can now programmatically **execute a workflow** without having to copy and paste from notebook to notebook manually.
-- Do you have plots and visualizations spread across 10 or more notebooks?
-  Now you can choose which plots to programmatically display a **summary** **collection** in a notebook to share with others.

 Documentation
 -------------